Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: INTRODUCTION

-Recently, deep reinforcement learning (DRL) \cite{Mnih2015} has been widely applied in robots for environment exploration \cite{piciarelli2020drone,9714163} and target-driven visual navigation \cite{zhu2017target,Mirowski2017,Wu2021} in unknown environments.
-However, differentiating from the full environment exploration problem, our CTS problem aims to infer potential locations of a target instead of maximizing the area covered.
-Even though full environment exploration guarantees a feasible solution for target search, it would be more efficient for agents to directly estimate with high probability the potential space containing the target.
-While the target-driven visual navigation with deep reinforcement learning utilizes purely visual perception and policy neural network to guide a robot through an indoor environment where the target is fixed within a spatial layout, our work focuses on multi-agent collaborative target finding and approaching over a 3D sparse reward space with limited visual perception and egocentric states where the target is randomly placed without prior knowledge.
-The success rate and the time to reach are the main metrics to evaluate the performance of CTS for a drone swarm.
+Recently, deep reinforcement learning (DRL) has been applied to robots for collaborative exploration \cite{8929168,9244647,9714163} in unknown environments. {Luo et al. \cite{8929168} formulated the environment exploration problem in a graph structure and applied the graph convolutional network (GCN) to achieve space allocation.
+In \cite{9244647}, a hierarchical DRL integrated control architecture with dynamic Voronoi partitions was proposed to accomplish multiple mobile robots' cooperative exploration while relative target position observation was required.
+To address the problem of an exponential increase in the joint action space of multiple agents, Liu et al. \cite{9714163} proposed Feudal Latent-space Exploration (FLE) to improve the performance of multi-agent coordination.} However, differentiating from the full environment exploration problem, { the CTS problem aims to infer the potential locations of an unknown target instead of maximizing the exploration area covered.
+Even though full environment exploration guarantees a feasible solution for target search, it would be more efficient for agents to directly focus on the potential space containing the target, i.e., probabilistic search methods \cite{8460996}.} {Furthermore, real-time visual perception is challenging to integrate into coordinate exploration as it requires complex computation, which is rarely considered in existing DRL-based environment exploration methods.} While the target-driven visual navigation \cite{zhu2017target,9785445} with {DRL} utilizes purely visual perception and a policy neural network to guide a robot through an indoor environment where the target is fixed within a spatial layout, {our work focuses on the highly challenging multi-agent CTS mission over a 3D sparse reward space with only limited visual perception and egocentric observations and the target is randomly placed without prior knowledge. }

+\textit{Contributions:} { To the best of our knowledge, this work is the first visual drone swarm adopted for CTS in a 3D cluttered environment to search for and approach a parcel box without prior target information.
+The Success Rate (SR) and the Time To Reach (TTR) are the main metrics used to evaluate the performance of CTS.}